sankark1991/Rubik-s-cube-solver/readme.txt

 whitecross_2.0.py - A new and improved version of whitecross.py.
 The function whitecross(cubestate) takes the input cubestate, executes a sequence of turns to correctly place the four edges on the F face, and returns that sequence of moves as a list.

-(In progress) F2L_corneredgepair - A script for solving an individual corner edge pair in the F2L stage.
-Executed four times, this should take a whitecross-ed cube and output a cube with the first two layers solved.
-I am still fixing major bugs and test-driving this file.
+F2L_corneredgepair - A script for solving an individual corner edge pair in the F2L stage.
+There's a basic function "F2L_ce_pair()" which solves the corner-edge pair in the FRD position.
+Then the function "F2L()", which takes an input cubestate with the white cross on the D face, solves the F2L on that cube and outputs a moveslist for that solve.

 %%%%%%%%%%%%%%%%%%%% OLD OR REDUNDANT FILES %%%%%%%%%%%%%%%%%%%%%